open-craft/learning-credentials/docs/decisions/0002-architecture.rst

 TODO: Move this to the docs.

-As an Instructor, I want to enable certificate generation for a course.
+As an Instructor, I want to enable credential generation for a course.
 =======================================================================

 To do this, I should:

 #.
-Visit course certificate admin page.
+Visit course credential admin page.
 #.
-Create a new entry with a course ID, certificate type and an "Enabled" toggle.
+Create a new entry with a course ID, credential type and an "Enabled" toggle.
 #.
 Internally, each of these entries will be a cron task.
-This way, we can set individual certificate generation schedules.
+This way, we can set individual credential generation schedules.
-   It means that an Instructor can schedule generating different certificates for the same course at different times.
+   It means that an Instructor can schedule generating different credentials for the same course at different times.

 Once done, the celery cron will be scheduled to run at the specified time.
 The celery task will:

 #.
 Retrieve data from the external API.
 #.
-Check which users are eligible for a certificate.
+Check which users are eligible for a credential.
 #.
-Generate certificates for the eligible users.
+Generate credentials for the eligible users.

 Questions: